-- 5-5-1 The Association and the District shall establish a task force comprised of principals, central staff, and teachers to develop recommendations for increasing student enrollment.
-The task force will examine issues such as student achievement, climate, culture, discipline and educational programs which affect student enrollment. - 5-5-2 If an increase in enrollment above projections generates significant additional revenue, the parties shall agree to open interim negotiations for the purpose of increasing teacher allocations. - 5-5-3 A high priority for the use of increased entitlement revenue shall be additional teacher allocations. - 5-6 School Redesign and Restructuring.
+- 5-5-1 If an increase in enrollment above projections generates significant additional revenue, the parties shall agree to open interim negotiations for the purpose of increasing teacher allocations. - 5-5-2 A high priority for the use of increased entitlement revenue shall be additional teacher allocations. - 5-6 School Redesign and Restructuring.
 The Superintendent and the Association President shall meet annually by the end of October to identify schools that may be subject to Restructuring, Redesign, or Program Change and the timeline for decision making.
-Options to Restructuring or Redesign shall be discussed - 5-6-1 A school shall be identified for Redesign based on substandard student achievement or substandard growth in student achievement as identified in federal or state accountability systems. - 5-6-2 The Restructuring of a school is the alteration of the governance structure of the school, as provided in the reauthorization of the Elementary and Secondary Education Act. - 5-6-3 A Program Change is a substantial change to the educational program at the school that has been approved by the Board of Education, the CSC, or both.
+Options to Restructuring or Redesign shall be discussed. - 5-6-1 A school shall be identified for Redesign based on substandard student achievement or substandard growth in student achievement as identified in federal or state accountability systems. - 5-6-2 The Restructuring of a school is the alteration of the governance structure of the school, as provided in the reauthorization of the Elementary and Secondary Education Act. - 5-6-3 A Program Change is a substantial change to the educational program at the school that has been approved by the Board of Education, the CSC, or both.
 Some or all of the teaching positions at a school approved for a Program Change may be reposted with a new job description that reflects the new program requirements. - 5-6-4 The treatment of personnel in schools subject to Redesign, Restructuring and Program Change is described in Article 13. - 5-6-5 The Association and the District affirm that early intervention to improve achievement in a school that may be designated for Redesign or Restructuring is in the best interests of the school's students, teachers, parents, Community and the District.
 Early intervention is consistent with federal and state accountability system timelines.